Hardware Bill of Materials (HBOM) and CRA Compliance

 - An HBOM is a structured inventory of the physical components in your product, including the firmware each component carries

-- Firmware is software under Article 3(4): it "consists of computer code" and must appear in your SBOM alongside hardware component entries
+- Firmware is software for practical CRA work: it is computer code running inside an electronic system and belongs in the SBOM alongside hardware component entries

 - CycloneDX is the practical unified format:

-- The Commission may specify SBOM format and elements via implementing acts (Article 13(24)), but no parallel mandate for a separate HBOM format exists in the CRA text
+- The Commission may still specify SBOM format and elements by implementing acts, but the CRA text does not create a separate HBOM format mandate

 Why HBOM matters under the CRA